-Applicant Response: The proposal does not result in the creation of any through or double frontage parcels; therefore this section does not apply.
+Applicant Response: The site is a corner lot and the proposal will retain one corner parcel, however it does not result in the creation of any through or double frontage parcels; therefore this section does not apply.

 H. Special building setback lines.
 If special building setback lines, in addition to those required by the applicable zoning, are to be established in a development, they shall be shown on the final plat of the development and included in the deed restrictions.